drasros/micro-ioa-website/pages/workshop.md

 While the base ideas for micro-scale environmental accounting are taking shape, significant theoretical and practical challenges remain.
 Turning this vision into a working global system will require a concerted, collaborative effort.

-To help drive this effort forward, **Francis Charpentier** and I are initiating a workshop series on MicroIOA, **with the support of CITEPA - Jerôme Boutang**.
+To help drive this effort forward, **Francis Charpentier** and I are initiating a workshop series on μ-IOA, **with the support of CITEPA - Jerôme Boutang**.
 The goal is to bring together researchers, practitioners, and policy experts to:

   - 🔍 **Diagnose** the key theoretical and practical blockage points.
   - 🧭 **Prioritize** the most critical research questions needing solutions.